the-craft-beer-foundation/white-paper/README.md

 Craft breweries are losing revenue, venues aren't capturing consumers attention and craft beer enthusiasts feel increasingly misled.

 The solution is a transparent and efficient Blockchain-based digital community.
-The first component is the Brew Token and the second is the Brew platform that values and rewards users for their participation in the craft beer ecosytem.
+The first component is the Brew token and the second is the Brew platform that values and rewards users for their participation in the craft beer ecosytem.

 ## Table of Contents